overthecloud75/attendance/README.md

 http://127.0.0.1:5000
 ### 3. Acknowlegements
 To connect 32bit Access file, this implementation has been tested with 32bit Python 3.7.9 <br>
+Npcap (https://nmap.org/npcap/) is needed To use scapy library in Windows.
 ### 4. References
 https://wikidocs.net/book/4542 (flask)<br>
 https://pypi.org/project/pyodbc/ (to connect Access file of ADT ADserver) <br>